 PBI is part of a three-year EU project, together with the Mexican Commission, to develop tools to help Mexican women human rights defenders strengthen their capacities in areas crucial to their work.
 PBI is developing an online learning platform to build defenders’ skills in advocacy and campaigning, awareness of national, regional and international protection mechanisms, and tools for reporting and documenting violations.
 This platform opens an educational space for the concept of integral protection and security through courses, workshops and toolkits.
 The course will analyse, compare and interrelate theoretical knowledge and practical experience.
 Participants will be invited to attend three face-to-face workshops and two roundtables through which they can convey their protection needs to the diplomatic corps.
 The program is accompanied by an online toolkit: “Towards the integral protection of women defenders of the land and the environment”.

 During 2014 PBI also developed an online toolkit for use by women human rights defenders worldwide.
 The toolkit addresses needs identified at the Women Human Rights Defenders strategic conference in 2012 by providing an online resource through which WHRDs can access information on aspects of their work such as media relations, advocacy and personal security.
-PBI plans to launch the toolkit at the end of 2015.
+PBI launched the toolkit in 2015.

 Building Capacity of Human Rights Defenders in Indonesia